 SECURITY; GUARANTEES.
-The obligations of WESCO Distribution under the Credit Facilities are irrevocably guaranteed, jointly and severally, by the Company and by each existing and subsequently acquired or organized domestic subsidiary and, to the extent no adverse tax consequences would result, foreign subsidiary of the Company other than WESCO Distribution and the Receivables Subsidiary (the "U.S. Guarantors").
-In addition, the obligations of WESCO Distribution under the Credit Facilities and the related guarantees are secured by substantially all of the assets of the Company and each other existing and subsequently acquired or organized domestic subsidiary and, to the extent no adverse tax consequences would result, foreign subsidiary of the Company other than the Receivables Subsidiary (collectively, the "U.S. Collateral"), including but not limited to (i) a first priority pledge of all the capital stock of WESCO Distribution and of each existing and subsequently acquired or organized domestic subsidiary and, subject to the foregoing limitation, foreign subsidiary of the Company and (ii) a perfected first priority security interest in, and mortgage on, substantially all tangible and intangible assets of WESCO Distribution and the U.S. Guarantors (including, but not limited to, accounts receivable, documents, inventory, equipment, intellectual property, investment property, general intangibles, real property, cash and cash accounts and proceeds of the foregoing), in each case subject to certain exceptions.
+WESCO has irrevocably guaranteed the obligations of WESCO Distribution under the credit facilities jointly and severally, with each existing and subsequently acquired or organized domestic subsidiary and, to the extent no adverse tax consequences would result, any foreign subsidiary other than WESCO Distribution and the receivables subsidiary.
+In addition, the obligations of WESCO Distribution under the credit facilities and the related guarantees are secured by substantially all of the assets of WESCO and each other existing and subsequently acquired and organized domestic subsidiary and, to the extent no adverse tax consequences would result, foreign subsidiary other than the receivables subsidiary.

-The obligations of WESCO Canada under the Revolving Facility are irrevocably guaranteed, jointly and severally, by the Company, WESCO Distribution and by each existing and subsequently acquired or organized subsidiary of WESCO Canada and any other subsidiary of the Company organized under the laws of Canada and the U.S. Guarantors.
-In addition, the obligations of WESCO Canada under the Revolving Facility and the related guarantees are secured by (i) the U.S. Collateral and (ii) substantially all of the assets of WESCO Canada and each existing and subsequently acquired or organized subsidiary of WESCO Canada and any other subsidiary of the Company organized under the laws of Canada including but not limited to (A) a first priority pledge of all the capital stock of WESCO Canada and each existing and subsequently acquired or organized subsidiary of WESCO Canada and any other subsidiary of the Company organized under the laws of Canada and (B) a perfected first-priority security interest in, and mortgage on, substantially all tangible and intangible assets of WESCO Canada and each existing and subsequently acquired or organized subsidiary of WESCO Canada and any other subsidiary of the Company organized under the laws of Canada (including, but not limited to, accounts receivable, documents, inventory, equipment, intellectual property, investment property, general intangibles, real property, intercompany notes, cash and proceeds of the foregoing), in each case subject to certain exceptions.
+WESCO has irrevocably guaranteed the obligations of WESCO Canada under the revolving credit facility jointly and severally, with WESCO Distribution and each existing and subsequently acquired or organized subsidiary of WESCO Canada and any other subsidiary of WESCO organized under the laws of Canada and the U.S. guarantors.
+In addition, the obligations of WESCO Canada under the revolving credit facility and the related guarantees are secured by the U.S. collateral and substantially all of the assets of WESCO Canada and each existing and subsequently acquired or organized subsidiary of WESCO Canada and any other subsidiary of WESCO organized under the laws of Canada.

 COMMITMENT REDUCTIONS AND REPAYMENTS.
-The Revolving Facility will mature in 2004.
-The Tranche A Term Loan will mature in 2004 with quarterly amortization payments during the term of such loan in an annual aggregate principal amount as follows: 1999, \$4.0 million; 2000, \$8.0 million; 2001, \$12.0 million; 2002, \$16.0 million; 2003, \$20.0 million; and 2004, \$20.0 million.
-The Tranche B Term Loan will mature in 2006, with quarterly amortization payments during the term of such loan in an annual aggregate principal amount as follows: 1999 through 2004, \$500,000; 2005, \$34.2 million; and 2006, \$52.3 million.
-The Delayed Draw Term Facility will mature in 2005, with quarterly amortization payments during the term of such facility in an annual aggregate principal amount as follows: 2002, \$25.0 million; 2003, \$25.0 million; 2004, \$25.0 million; and 2005, \$25.0 million
+The revolving credit facility will mature in 2004.
+The Tranche A term loan will mature in 2004 with quarterly amortization payments during the term of such loan in an annual aggregate principal amount as follows: 1999, \$4.0 million; 2000, \$8.0 million; 2001, \$12.0 million; 2002, \$16.0 million; 2003, \$20.0 million; and 2004, \$20.0 million.
+The Tranche B term loan will mature in 2006, with quarterly amortization payments during the term of such loan in an annual aggregate principal amount as follows: 1999 through 2004, \$500,000; 2005, \$34.2 million; and 2006, \$52.3 million.
+The delayed draw term facility will mature in 2005, with quarterly amortization payments during the term of such facility in an annual aggregate principal amount as follows: 2002, \$25.0 million; 2003, \$25.0 million; 2004, \$25.0 million; and 2005, \$25.0 million assuming WESCO Distribution borrows the full amount available under the delayed draw term facility.